 2) Songs and rhymes

 Cheer up your toddler by getting involved with him/her.
-Children tend to remember rhymes easily as it provides practical example at certain extent.
+Children tend to remember rhymes easily as it provides a practical example at a certain extent.

 3) Compare identical objects

 Your toddler is still learning new words every day.
 If you compare two different objects while teaching colour, you would make the process more complicated.